AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Event-Driven_and_Asynchronous_Programming.md

 **Event delegation** utilizes event bubbling to fix all this.
 Add a single handler to the parent of a group of elements.

 ### When To Use Event Delegation
 Start by binding event handlers directly when a project is new and small.
 As it grows, delegation may make sense to reduce the number of event handlers required.
-Remember `document` does have to be used as the delegator. jQuery is good at handling all of this.
+Remember `document` does not have to be used as the delegator. jQuery is good at handling all of this.

 ## What is the Event Loop?